 - A yoga mat that fits your body.

 - A water canteen.
 We have free filtered water for refills or we sell Smart Water/Vitamin Water for $3/each.
 Glass is not permitted in our studios.

 - A second towel if you plan to shower after class or we rent towels for $3/each.

 The room is hot and you’ll sweat a lot!
 It's best to wear clothes designed for this type of environment, avoiding cotton or fabrics that become heavy when wet.
 Wear the least amount of clothing you are comfortable in.
 Clothes that offer a snug fit are best as they allow for optimal movement while also maintaining coverage.

 - Women: Yoga shorts or crop pants, yoga bra or sports top.

 - Men: Snug-fitting shorts made with Lycra to stretch.

 - We offer a small supply of high-quality hot yoga clothes for sale at the studio.,

-- Please remove your shoes upon entering the studio & place them on the shoe rack near the front door.
+- Please remove your shoes immediately, upon entering the studio & place them on or near the shoe rack near the front door.